 I was at Micheal’s when I overheard a woman say to her daughter ” I just don’t get what people use these for.”
 As she grabbed a Safari Toob.
-I couldn’t help it, I yelled down the aisle, ” As a preschool teacher I use them in a million ways!”
-Which was only a slight exaggeration, and named a few.
-On the way home I thought she must not be the only person who wonders what animal figurines are good for so I complied a list of my ten favorites ways to use animal figurines in your preschool classroom, but you can do these activities at home too!
+I couldn’t help it, I yelled down the aisle, ” As a preschool teacher I use animal figurines in a million ways!”
+Which was only a slight exaggeration, and named a few animal learning activities.
+On the way home I thought she must not be the only person who wonders what animal figurines are good for so I complied a list of my ten favorites ways to use animal figurines for animal learning activities in your preschool classroom, but you can do these activities at home too!

 This list contains affiliate links

 - Paint with them.
 Leave the paint brushes in the cupboard grab some figurines.
 You will see your preschoolers be more careful, use their imagination and marvel at how horse or pig or puppy figurines can be used to make art too!

 - Add them to play dough.
 The activity shown is making fossils, but in my class, a favorite is to add farm figurines to play dough along with some toothpicks and let the children create barnyards.
 Another favorite is to make prints in the snow ( white play dough).

 - Use them for sorting, we did this a lot at preschool, and we didn’t use anything special, we just dumped the basket of animal figurines and groupings would slowly emerge.
 Sometimes we’d count things, arrange them by size or color.
 This is probably one of my favorite things to do!